pannous/wasp/README.md

   <button class='btn btn-info'>Submit</button>
 </form>
 ```
-Could be represented in Wasp/Angle as:
+Can be represented in Wasp as:
 ```text
 form{                                  // object type-name 'form'
   //comment